-Wind is often characterised by Vata-dosha in Ayurveda, itself being composed of both akasha (space/ether) and vayu (wind/air).
-Various types of wind generally aggravate vata, owing to wind’s subtle nature.
+The wind is often characterised by Vata-dosha in Ayurveda, itself being composed of both akasha (space/ether) and vayu (wind/air).
+Various types of wind generally aggravate vata, owing to the wind’s subtle nature.

-The three biological humors in Ayurveda or doshas are Vata-dosha, Pitta-dosha (composed of agni or fire and jala or water) and Kapha-dosha (composed of jala or water and prithivi or earth).
-Of these, Vata, the wind-humor, is the most subtle; Pitta, the fire and bilious humor, being the next most subtle; and Kapha, the water and phlegm humor, being the most dense.
+The three biological senses of humor in Ayurveda or doshas are Vata-dosha, Pitta-dosha (composed of agni or fire and jala or water), and Kapha-dosha (composed of jala or water and prithivi or earth).
+Of these, Vata, the wind humor, is the most subtle; Pitta, the fire, and bilious humor the next most subtle; and Kapha, the water and phlegm humor is the densest.

 In Ayurveda, various changes in our natural environment—as simple as directions of the wind blowing—can create various issues connected with aggravating these doshas, which is also an interesting science.